Mohammed-Mahboob4/multiuser-chatbot/README.md

 ## Customization

 - **Models and Versions:** One can modify the list of available models and versions in the sidebar configuration to include additional AI models.
-- **Database Connection:** Update the `SQLChatMessageHistory` connection string if using a different database or connection method.
+- **Database Connection:** Update the `SQLChatMessageHistory` connection if using a different database or connection method.

 ## Technologies Used
 - **Python:** Core programming language.